 Australia Awards Postdoctoral Fellowships funded by Australia Government are now open for applications.
 This is an opportunity for the next generation of global leaders to undertake study, research and professional development.

 Australia Awards – Africa is a Department of Foreign Affairs and Trade (DFAT) funded initiative.
 It is designed to equip Africans with the skills and knowledge necessary to contribute to sustainable economic and social development outcomes in their own countries

-The Australia Awards are prestigious international awards and fellowships funded by the Australian Government that aim to contribute to the long-term development needs of Australia’s partner countries, in line with bilateral and regional agreements.
+The Australia Awards are prestigious international scholarships and fellowships funded by the Australian Government that aim to contribute to the long-term development needs of Australia’s partner countries, in line with bilateral and regional agreements.

 Applicants must be at least 25 and not more than 50 years of age at the date of application.
 An applicant or awardee should meet DFAT’s English language requirements for receiving an Australia Awards Scholarship.